youngcw/actualplaid/README.md

       --account, -a   The account to import, ex: --account="My Checking" --since, -s     The start date after which transactions should be imported.
-Defaults to beginning of current month, format: yyyy-MM-dd, ex: --since=2020-05-28 config           Print the location of actualplaid the config file --version        Print the version of actualplaid being used
+Defaults to beginning of current month, format: yyyy-MM-dd, ex: --since=2020-05-28 config           Print the location of actualplaid the config file check            Compare the Actual Budget balance to the synced accounts --version        Print the version of actualplaid being used

   Options for all commands